tsunami643/blog/_posts/2021-10-06-ti10-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Yawar, Quinn, and MSS have actually been together since 2019.
+**How did this roster happen?** Yawar, Quinn, and MSS have been together since 2019.
 It was as Forward Gaming, who got turned into TI9 Newbee, who got turned into Quincy Crew, who got turned into Chaos EC, who again turned into Quincy Crew and have remained so since early 2020.
 Along the way, they imported the Brazilian Lelis and brought LoA/SVG out of semi-retirement.

 **How was their DPC year?** 1100 Points